Cassettedev/CassetteNotes/Wiki/Docs/STEM/Vim.md

 To update all plugins:
 `:PlugUpdate`
 To uninstall a plugin:
-Remove it from the .vimrc file and;
+Remove it from the .vimrc file and type:
 `:PlugClean`